quodlibet/quodlibet/quodlibet/docs/guide/browse/playlists.rst

 file from an external browser onto the left-hand pane in the playlist browser to import a playlist.

-To export playlists to `m3u`, you first need to install the [SongsMenuPlugins#Playlist*Export playlist export plugin].
+To export playlists to `m3u`, you first need to install the Export playlist export plugin.
 Once installed, you can export playlists to M3U or PLS format by right clicking on the playlist, then *Plugins* -> *Export Playlist*.

 Dynamic Playlists
 -----------------